YoungFaithful/CapacityExpansion.jl/docs/src/opt_cep.md

 CAP_{tech,'ex',n} &= existing{tech,n}\\
 0 &\leq GEN_{tech, car(tech), t, k, n} \leq \sum_{infr} CAP_{tech,infr,n} \quad\forall\  tech \in \mathbf{tech}_{disp}\\
 0 &\leq GEN_{tech, car(tech), t, k, n} \leq \sum_{infr} CAP_{tech,infr,n}*z_{tech,n,t,k} \quad\forall\  tech \in \mathbf{tech}_{nondisp}\\
-GEN_{tech, car(tech), t, k, n} = - \sum_{infr} CAP_{tech,infr,n} * z_{demand,n,t,k} \quad\forall\  tech \in \mathbf{tech}_{demand}\\
+GEN_{tech, car(tech), t, k, n} &= - \sum_{infr} CAP_{tech,infr,n} * z_{demand,n,t,k} \quad\forall\  tech \in \mathbf{tech}_{demand}\\
 \sum_{acc,tech} COST_{acc,imp,tech} &\leq LE_{imp} + lim_{imp}\cdot\sum_{n,t,k}\left(w_{k}\cdot \Delta t_{t,k} \cdot z_{demand,n,t,k}\right) \forall imp \in \mathbf{imp}_{lca}\\
 LL_{n} &= \sum_{t,k} \left( SLACK_{t,k,n}\cdot w_{k} \cdot \Delta t_{t,k}\right)\\
 0 &= \sum_{tech,n}GEN_{tech,t,k,n} + SLACK_{t,k,n}\\
+\end{aligned}
 ```

-The Objective Function minimizes total system costs, where `COST` is the cost of different technologies, 'LL` is lost load, `c_{ll}` the variable costs for lost load, `LE` is lost emissions, and `c_{le}` is the variable costs for lost emissions.
+The Objective Function minimizes total system costs, where `COST` is the cost of different technologies, `LL` is lost load, `c_{ll}` the variable costs for lost load, `LE` is lost emissions, and `c_{le}` is the variable costs for lost emissions.
 The variable costs are calculated, where `GEN` is the generation, `\Delta t` is the time step length and `c_{acc,tech,imp}` is the variable cost per electric energy.
 The fixed costs are calculated, where `CAP` is the installed capacity and `yf` is the year factor, calculating how many years are represented by the original time series.
 The generation is limited for dispatchable and non-dispatchable technologies by the installed capacities and an availability factor `z` for the non-dispatchable generation.
 The existing capacity is fixed to the provided input values.
 The demand is multiplied with the installed demand-capacity and fixed as a negative generation.
 The emissions are limited to the emission constraints, which can be exceeded by the lost emissions.
 The sum of generation and slack is fixed to zero.
 The slack is positive if the dispatchable and non-dispatchable generation can not meet the demand.

 ## Running the Capacity Expansion Problem